yfalomir/public-transit-etl-sample/README.md

 ## Extraction
 - The current loading method fails if any row doesn't match the predefined format which is helpful for integrity but reduces data freshness in the case of a few wrongly formatted rows.
 - If acceptable for the use case, we could drop badly formatted data and import the remaining one only.
-The current strategy ensures data completude.

-- Settings and secrets management through and centralize them around airflow instead of inside sub-modules
+- The settings and secrets management could be centralized in airflow or environment variables instead of inside sub-modules

 ## Loading
 - The loading strategy could be switched to a batch import if the data were of a few orders of magnitude bigger and write performance was an issue.
 - We could batch upsert by a thousand lines or by ten thousand lines to flatten the load on the database.

 ## Database & Modelization
 - The current data storage makes use of the TEXT type mainly (unfortunately even some attributes suffixed with "number" are strings in the API).
-Some data could be cleaned later in the transformation process.
+Some data could be cleaned later in the transformation process to open for more suitable data types.

 - If filtering on transport type is a common use case, adding the column to the index would be beneficial for read operations (while causing a slight reduction in write performance).
-Also, the column could be a foreign key to a descriptive table
+Also, the column could be a foreign key (integer) to a descriptive table.

 - Database connection and permission should obviously be managed securely.